 Ara primarily works on cases involving: (i) victims of international conflict and displacement; (ii) victims of anti-government elements; (iii) survivors of Sexual and Gender Based Violence; (iv) Lesbian, Gay, Bisexual and Transgender and Intersex individuals; and (v) survivors of torture.
-Nearly 80% of Ara's clients are women and children.
+Over 80% of Ara's clients are women and children.

 - Pioneered the concept of legal representation during the RSD process

 - Engaged with UNHCR in a collaborative manner to bring about transparency and accountability in the RSD process

 - Only organization to have a 'Letter of Understanding' with UNHCR which documents Ara's role as a legal aid provider

 - Assisted close to 1000 individual applicants since 2013

 - Member of APRRN, a network with over 200 NGOs and individuals from 26 countries working in the field of humanitarian protection